Beijing holds closed-door trial for Australian journalist Cheng Lei

 “Above and beyond anything, Lei is a mum,” said Angwin, now an anchor at Al Jazeera news channel.
 “A mum to two young kids, who have reportedly not spoken to her in almost two years.”

-Australian officials have regularly raised concerns about Cheng’s welfare and most recently visited her on March 21, according to a statement by Australian Foreign Minister Marise Payne.
+Australian officials have regularly raised concerns about Cheng’s welfare and most recently visited her on March 21, according to a statement by Payne.

 Around the same time that Beijing announced the charges against Cheng in September 2020, China’s Foreign Ministry said that Australian officials in June had searched the homes of several Australia-based Chinese journalists working for the state-run Xinhua News Agency, China Media Group and China News Service, and seized their electronics.